 Please check back often for updates.
 Please note, due to Financial Aid’s reliance on outside entities and process oriented nature, the Financial Aid department is not held to MCU’s 48 hour response time rule.
 Standard updates will be given to students upon request, but we encourage students to understand that answers cannot necessarily be instantaneous or tailored to a personal timeline.

 If you are interested in applying for Federal Student Aid, please submit your Free Application for Federal Student Aid (FAFSA) today!
 (Be careful of fraudulent websites claiming to be the FAFSA, only use this official link).
+This is the same application that all students in the U.S. complete when seeking federal financial aid to attend higher education.
+Once this application is completed, the student will indicate whether he/she would like to attend Midwives College of Utah by including our school code (042183).
+This begins the process of awarding you aid!
 In addition, students interested in financial aid are encouraged to check out Funding Education Beyond High School: The Guide to Federal Student Aid online at http://studentaid.ed.gov/guide.

 Financial Aid Programs Offered:

 • FEDERAL PELL GRANT PROGRAM, 20 U.S.C. §§ 1070a et seq.; 34 C.F.R.
 Part 690.

 • FEDERAL DIRECT STUDENT LOAN PROGRAM, 20 U.S.C. §§ 1087a et seq.; 34 C.F.R.
 Part 685.

 Federal Student Aid Eligibility: